Michigan vs Michigan State College Basketball Game Preview

 Why will michigan win

-Don’t you think Michigan would get inspired after being stoned at age 23 after being stoned in Illinois?
+Don’t you think that after being stoned at Michigan Illinois at the age of 23, there will be a muttu?

 The Wolverines could do nothing against the Illini D, could not speak on the boards, and were all over.
 Hopefully there is an aberration.
 As bad as they were, they can still shoot – they just couldn’t seem to get any shots.